Getting Started With Miniature Gardens

-Any accessory, like a miniature bench, bridge, or even rocks can be the starting point to set the initial scale.
-Much like model trains where the layout is built around the gauge (size) of the train.
+Any accessory, like a small bench, bridge, or even rocks, can be the starting point to set the initial scale.
+It’s similar to model trains, where the layout is built around the gauge (size) of the train.

-The small-scale garden bed is then planted and maintained combining miniature garden plants as trees, shrubs, and groundcover.
+The small-scale garden bed is then planted and maintained, combining miniature garden plants to serve as trees, shrubs, and groundcover.
 Any indoor plant that fits the size and scale of the accessories can be used.

 It’s something to keep in mind when choosing plants and accessories.
 Miniature gardens need to maintain proper scale and proportion to look good.
 Fairy gardens do not.